ryanporper/socialsite/README.md

-Full MERN App - Soshow, a social media website where you can share your adventures or just say to say life.
+Full MERN App - <b>Soshow</b>, a social media website where you can share your adventures or just say to say life.
 <br>
 Media coming soon